Pivotal Recovery Course

 Supporting students who are experiencing Problematic Porn Use (PPU) – a pilot study in collaboration with Pivotal Recovery and University of Birmingham

-To help support students who are struggling with PPU, the Mental Health and Wellbeing Service have partnered with Pivotal Recovery in running a pilot study to provide students with free access to a professionally guided online programme, delivered by renowned sex and relationship psychotherapist and author Dr. Paula Hall and designed specifically with students in mind.
+To help support students who are struggling with PPU, we have partnered with Pivotal Recovery to run a pilot study, providing you with free access to a professionally guided online programme, delivered by renowned sex and relationship psychotherapist and author Dr. Paula Hall.

 Terms and Conditions - Pivotal Recovery